 The Importance of Patient Experience

-A survey of patients found that 42% said bedside manner was very important in overall satisfaction with a doctor’s visit.
-17% said it was fairly important, 23% said it was important, 9% slightly important, and only (just around) 8% said it was not important at all.
+42% of patients say bedside manner is very important in overall satisfaction with a doctor’s visit.
+17% say it was fairly important, 23% say it was important, 9% slightly important, and just around 8% say it is not important.

-In other words, only for 8 people out of 100 was the patient-caregiver relationship irrelevant.
+In other words, only for 8 people out of 100 is the patient-caregiver relationship irrelevant.
 The other 92 found bedside manners to be crucial to the experience.

 Think of Patients Like Customers